-**Just a note that when you are buying fabric online, you will see the pattern repeat listed in the details of each fabric.
+When you are buying fabric online you will see the pattern repeat listed in the details of each fabric.
 Some sites even have a ruler on the photo of the fabric to give you an idea of the scale of the pattern.

 Back to our example…

-My first 2 choices are medium in scale so I decided to go very small scale with this lilac gingham.
+My first two choices are medium in scale so I decided to go very small scale with this lilac gingham.
 Not only is it perfect for the feel of a little girl’s room, but it pulls out the purple perfectly and because the pattern is so small, almost acts as a solid without being a boring solid.
-This post contains some affiliate links for your convenience.
-Click here to read my full disclosure.

 Now that wasn’t so hard was it?